A Low Hum: History

-April 2010, As reported by the Creative Freedom Foundation, A Low Hum announced it has ditched CDs for future releases and is planning on mainly only releasing Mp3s with accompanying artwork.
+April 2010, A Low Hum announced it would shift from CDs to digital releases moving forward.

 In 2011, Blink released his follow-up to "Local Knowledge", titled "D.I.Y Touring the World".
 The print edition is sold out, but the digital edition is still available from the A Low Hum website.

 In November 2011, A Low Hum organised and promoted the Flying Nun 30th Anniversary celebrations with 30 huge shows across the country in one month.

 From 2012 to 2014 Blink ran Wellington live music venue "Puppies" which was on the corner of Tory and Vivian Streets.